 MS4: The Six Minimum Measures

 The Environmental Protection Agency's Stormwater Phase II Rule establishes an MS4 stormwater management program that is intended to improve the nation's waterways by reducing the quantity of pollutants that stormwater carries into storm sewer systems during rain events.
-The GLRC began meeting in 1998 and was formed under a Memorandum of Agreement in 2004.
-The GLRC has been established to guide the implementation of the MS4 program for participating communities within the Grand, Red Cedar, and Looking Glass River watersheds.
+Recognizing the value of approaching the new requirements regionally, the GLRC began meeting in 1998 and was officially formed under a Memorandum of Agreement in 2004.
+The GLRC guides the implementation of the Phase II stormwater program by coordinating and cooperating on all program elements, known as the "six minimum control measures."

 Construction Site Runoff Control: Developing, implementing, and enforcing an erosion and sediment control program for construction activities that disturb one or more acres of land.
 Controls could include silt fences and temporary stormwater detention ponds.